 When weighing your options for the type of hosting to use, you, of course, want to know what the pros and cons are.
 So, what are the pros and cons specifically for shared WordPress hosting?

 - Perfect for those new to creating and managing a website

 - A shared host is not limited to only WordPress

-- Super easy installation and customization with the cPanel
+- Super easy installation and customization with cPanel or other control panels

 - A shared server does mean sharing resources with other websites on that server